MovingBlocks/terasology-key-server/docs/install.md

 user@server:~$ cd terasology-key-server/sql
 user@server:~/terasology-key-server/sql$ vi 3-app-user.sql
 # edit the password now and save the file
-user@server:~/terasology-key-server/sql$ cat *.sql | psql -U terasologykeys_admin -d terasologykeys
+user@server:~/terasology-key-server/sql$ cat *.sql | PGHOST="localhost" PGPASSWORD="admin-pass" psql -U terasologykeys_admin -d terasologykeys
 ```
-You will probably be asked to enter the password you set for the `terasologykeys_admin` role.
-You don't need to create the limited user since the last sql file automatically generates it and assigns the correct privileges.
+(replace `admin-pass` with the password you entered when asked by `createuser`).
+You don't need to manually create the limited user since the last sql file automatically generates it and assigns the correct privileges.

 # Web application
 * If you changed the password for the limited user, edit `webapp/config.json` accordingly.
+Alternatively, you can copy the configuration to another file, edit it, and then specify the config file when you launch the application with the `--config <file>` command line switch.
 * Then, just install the dependencies and run index.js:
 ```
 user@server:~$ cd terasology-key-server/webapp
 user@server:~/terasology-key-server/webapp$ npm install
 user@server:~/terasology-key-server/webapp$ node index.js
 ```
+* You may consider to run the application as a daemon.
+If your init system is systemd [this article](https://www.terlici.com/2015/06/20/running-node-forever.html) may be useful.